djxgonzalez/djxgonzalez.github.io/teaching.md

 **Introduction to Spatial Analysis in R**

-A brief introduction to the spatial features (sf) package in R, a powerful set of tools for geospatial analyses with vector data (points, lines, and polygons).
+An introduction to the spatial features (sf) package in R, a powerful set of tools for geospatial analyses with vector data (points, lines, and polygons).
 View [resources](https://github.com/djxgonzalez/spatial-analysis-r){:target="blank"} for this lesson.